Unsupervised Discovery of Object-Centric Neural Fields: Appendix Overview

 This supplementary document is structured as follows: We begin with the proof of concept in Appendix~\ref{appendix:proof-of-concept} and provide the implementation details in Appendix~\ref{appendix:implementation}.
-Then, we discuss the limitations of our approach in Appendix~\ref{appendix:limitation} and present additional experiments in Appendix~\ref{appendix:additional-results}.
-For more results, please refer to our project page: \url{https://red-fairy.github.io/uOCF/}.
+Then, we discuss the limitations of our approach in Appendix~\ref{appendix:limitation} and present additional qualitative results in Appendix~\ref{appendix:additional-experiments}.
+Accompanying this document is our \emph{project page with an overview video} attached in the supplementary file.